neooooo28/COVID-19-STATEistics/README.md

-# STATS141 Group 4
+# COVID-19 R Shiny Dashboard

-Final project for UCLA Stats 141: Statistical Consulting.
+This will serve as the repository for our final project for UCLA Stats 141: Statistical Consulting.
 The objective is to create a high-level analysis related to the current COVID-19 pandemic.

 ### Collaborators